carmalou/background-sync-example/bg-sync-pt1.md

 }
 ```

-We attach a function to [`onsync`](link), the event listener for background sync.
+We attach a function to [`onsync`](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/onsync), the event listener for background sync.
 We want to watch for the string we passed into the register function back in the application's JavaScript.
-We're watching for that string using [`event.tag`](link).
+We're watching for that string using `event.tag`.

-We're also using [`event.waitUntil`](link).
+We're also using [`event.waitUntil`](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil).
 Because a service worker isn't continually running -- it "wakes up" to do a task and then "goes back to sleep" -- we want to use `event.waitUntil` to keep the service worker active.
 This function accepts a function parameter.
 The function we pass in will return a promise, and `event.waitUntil` will keep the service worker "awake" until that function resolves.
 If we didn't use `event.waitUntil` the request might never make it to the server because the service worker would run the `onsync` function and then immediately go back to sleep.

 Looking at the code above, you'll notice we don't have to do anything to check on the status of the user's internet connection or send the request again if the first attempt fails.
 Background sync is handling all of that for us.
 Let's take a look at how we access the data in the service worker.

 Because a service worker is isolated in its own worker, we won't be able to access any data directly from the DOM.
 We'll rely on IndexedDB to get the data and then send the data onward to the server.

 IndexedDB utilizes callbacks while a service worker is promise-based, so we'll have to account for that in our function.
 (There are wrappers around IndexedDB that make this process a little simpler.
-I recommend checking out [sample1](link) or [sample2](link).)
+I recommend checking out [IDB](https://github.com/jakearchibald/idb) or [money-clip](https://github.com/HenrikJoreteg/money-clip).)

 Here is what our function might look like: